kebuu/tz-2025-06-19/.junie/guidelines.md

 single test function)

 ## Git
-* Always add the file you create to git staging
+* Always stage the files you create to git